MicrosoftDocs/azure-docs/articles/iot-edge/quickstart-linux.experimental.md

 experiment_id:
 ---

-# Quickstart: Deploy your first IoT Edge module to a Linux x64 or Mac device
+# Quickstart: Deploy your first IoT Edge module to a Linux x64 device

 Azure IoT Edge enables you to perform analytics and data processing on your devices, instead of having to push all the data to the cloud.
 The IoT Edge tutorials demonstrate how to deploy different types of modules, but first you need a device to test.